African Review of Economics and Finance (AREFC 2020)

-Authors of papers accepted for presentation at the 2019 conference will be invited to submit their papers for consideration in a Special Issue of the Review of International Business and Finance (RIBAF) and the African Review of Economics and Finance (AREF)., the Ghanaian Journal of Economics, or the Journal of African Political Economy and Development.
+Authors of papers accepted for presentation at the 2020 conference will be invited to submit their papers for consideration in a Special Issue of the Research in International Business and Finance (RIBAF) and the African Review of Economics and Finance (AREF)., the Ghanaian Journal of Economics, or the Journal of African Political Economy and Development.

 The conference proceedings will be published in book form that complies fully with the South African Department of Higher Education and Training requirements for accreditation.

 The 2020 AREF conference will take place at the Wits Business School.
 "Wits Business School" is the Graduate School of Business Administration in the University of the Witwatersrand, one of the top tertiary institutes in Africa.
 The School offers a variety of postgraduate academic programmes and executive education programmes as well as weekly public seminars.
 WBS also designs tailor-made, in-company programmes, partnering with client organisations to develop management capacity.
 With a full suite of programmes on offer, WBS delivers innovative, transformative, and immersive learning experiences using generative thinking methodologies.

 The School's aim is to deliver leaders who can fashion the future of Africa and raise the values-bar on how business is done on the continent.
 Learning is therefore relevant to the challenges and opportunities that we face on this continent, providing students with a deep understanding of the complexities of doing business in Africa within a global context.